emanuega/MERlin/README.md

 After installation, MERlin can be run from the command line, for example:

-merlin -d test_data -a test_analysis_parameters.json -o Culture_16bits -c HAEC1E1
+merlin -d test_data -a test_analysis_parameters.json -o Culture_16bits -c HAEC1E1 -n 5

 ## Running the tests